Kraymer/F-dotfiles/README.md

 ### ⒠ Multi-platforms paths

-For example, let's say_ you want to store one config file as `~/.config/myapp/spam.conf` on Linux and as `~/Library/myapp/spam.conf` on macOS.
+For example, let's say you want to store one config file as `~/.config/myapp/spam.conf` on Linux and as `~/Library/myapp/spam.conf` on macOS.

-Put the shared part of filepaths in a shared subpackage : `myapp/_common/myapp/spam.conf`
+Put the shared part of filepaths in a shared `_common` folder : `myapp/_common/myapp/spam.conf`
-Then, create one subpackage per OS to host each specific directories structure and use symlink to bridge :
+Then, create one subpackage per OS to host each specific directories structure and use symlink to bridge to `_common` files :
 `myapp/@linux/.config -> ../ _common/myapp/`
 `myapp/@macOS/Library -> ../ _common/myapp/`